 A chord progression is a sequence of two or more of these chords played after each other.

-And while the number of combinations may seem huge, in reality the same few chord progressions keep finding themselves in the majority of Rock and Pop music.
+And while the number of combinations may seem huge, in reality the same few common chord progressions keep finding themselves in the majority of Rock and Pop music.

 Thus, we’ll be studying two of the most common guitar chord progressions and discover ways to use them in our songwriting.